bsnsetiyowae/demo/content/en/api/authentication.md

 We have our own algorithm for making requests to hit our endpoint.
 This algorithm referred to the [security pre-requirements](/docs/pre-requirements#security) which requires to generate key for each transaction.

 ## Template Code

-we provide some code snippets to help in development.
+We provide some code snippets to help in development.

 <x-code-group>